GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/08/index.md

 !!!

-{% youtube id="koUsK58dpNo" %}
+{% YouTube id="koUsK58dpNo" %}

 ## New Media panel {: #media-panel }

 DevTools now displays media players information in the [Media panel][2].

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/DmEIPFNcIQcD2f1oVfGC.png", alt="New Media panel", width="800", height="487" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/DmEIPFNcIQcD2f1oVfGC.png", alt="New Media panel", width="800", height="487" %}

 Prior to the new media panel in DevTools, logging and debug information about video players could be found in `chrome://media-internals`.